Mwandi Mission Trip: Photo Diary

 Story of One Mother

 There are many challenges for the Mwandi Mission Hospital and other health facilities in the area.
 Lack of medical supplies and medicines is just one of them.
-As part of their mission, the medical team are working closely with health leaders and medical staff to identify areas of concern and make recommendations to make improvements with the aim of improving health outcomes.
+As part of their mission, the medical team is working closely with health leaders and medical staff to identify areas of concern and make recommendations with the aim of improving health outcomes.